-Should the incoming Trump Administration decide to abrogate the JCPOA, one potential scenario would be to unilaterally reimpose those sanctions that were lifted.
-The President could reimpose those Executive Orders that were revoked, and terminate the waivers that were issued to implement the JCPOA.
+Should the Trump Administration decide to abrogate the JCPOA, one potential scenario would be to unilaterally reimpose those sanctions that were lifted.
+The President could reimpose those executive orders that were revoked, and terminate the waivers that were issued to implement the JCPOA.
 Doing so would render foreign firms vulnerable to U.S. penalties were they to enter into transactions with Iran that were again made subject to U.S. sanctions.
+The Administration could also, by not certifying Iranian compliance with the JCPOA, trigger the provisions of the Iran Nuclear Agreement Review Act (INARA, P.L.
+114-17) that provide for Congress to possibly act on legislation, under expedited procedures, reimposing sanctions that were suspended.
+For more information on these options, see CRS Report R44942, Options to Cease Implementing the Iran Nuclear Agreement, by Kenneth Katzman, Paul K. Kerr, and Valerie Heitshusen

-The JCPOA (paragraph 36 and 37) contains a mechanism for the "snap back" of U.N. sanctions if Iran does not satisfactorily resolve a compliance dispute.
-According to the JCPOA, the United States (or any veto-wielding member of the U.N.
+Additionally, the JCPOA (paragraph 36 and 37) contains a mechanism for the "snap back" of U.N. sanctions if Iran does not satisfactorily resolve a compliance dispute.
+According to the JCPOA (and Resolution 2231), the United States (or any veto-wielding member of the U.N.
 Security Council) would be able to block a U.N.
 Security Council resolution that would continue the lifting of U.N. sanctions despite Iran's refusal to resolve the dispute.
-In that case, "... the provisions of the old U.N.
+In that case "... the provisions of the old U.N.
 Security Council resolutions would be reimposed, unless the U.N.
 Security Council decides otherwise."
-These provisions are included in Resolution 2231.